bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/are-users-rejecting-bitcoin-forks.md

 # What is URSF?

 Aaron: All right.
 So basically, there's different ways of implementing it exactly.
 But as the name suggests, it is a way to reject or resist.
 I'm going to go with reject, I think.
 It's a way to reject a soft fork.
 And the way this can be done technically, you know, there's multiple ways to do it.
 But the way that makes most sense if you ask me in the way it hasn't been implemented at all yet.
 There's no client that does this.
 It's more of a concept.
-So a little bit of background.
-The first time I heard about it was Jorge Timon, one of the former Bitcoin Core contributors.
+So a little bit of background; the first time I heard about it was Jorge Timón, one of the former Bitcoin Core contributors.
 He came up with this concept.
 That's the first time I heard about it, and this was during the Taproot discussion.
 Now, it wasn't implemented back then, but now we have a new discussion going on about [CTV, CHECKTEMPLATEVERIFY](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki).
 In that context, there has now actually been some code produced by Jeremy Rubin, who's also the main proponent of CTV.
 So now the concept is getting a bit more real, and it's probably a good time to start talking about this.
 So, what it does essentially, a software can be activated, has been activated so far through blockchain signaling.
 We've talked about this in previous episodes.
 So for example, Taproot used Speedy Trial, which required that 90% of all blocks within one difficulty period had to had an activation signal in it, which is something that miners put in the block.
 Once 90% of all blocks have this, then it indicates that the software is going to be active.
 What a URSF does is it will actually reject the last block.
 Let's stick to the simple example.
 It will reject the last signaling block before activation.
 So I think it's a difficulty period has 2016 blocks, 90% of that is 1815 blocks.
 So a URSF client will accept up to 1814 blocks that signal, but the 1815th block will be rejected.
 So at that point it will basically create a blockchain split and on the side of the split that the URSF is accepting, there will not be a soft fork.

-Sjors: Yeah, so I guess, I mean the specific details can probably be varied, but the idea is that when you're signaling for a soft fork, at least the way it's done in BIB 9 and in other proposals, you are expecting a signal and in the case of this you would actually require there to be not a signal.
+Sjors: Yeah, so I guess, I mean the specific details can probably be varied, but the idea is that when you're signaling for a soft fork, at least the way it's done in BIP 9 and in other proposals, you are expecting a signal and in the case of this you would actually require there to be not a signal.
 And so I guess that the easiest thing to compare this to is the **UASF**, the **U**ser-**A**ctivated **S**oft **F**ork, because a user-activated soft fork is where your node requires there to be a signal at a certain date.
 So then I guess there's three mechanisms that we can sort of look at.

 Aaron: Yeah, it's like the mirror of a UASF.
 I think that's an accurate way to put it.
 If the UASF requires that a soft fork will be activated, the URSF will reject it if that happens.